 If you find a pair of comfortable headphones that look great, the last step is to make sure they sound good as well.
 This is a combination of driver size, frequency response, and overall sound design of the headphones.
 If all of that is in place, you will have your perfect pair of metal headphones.

-Best Headphones for Metal: Our Picks
+Best Headphones for Metal: Our Picks for 2022

 Strong, durable construction is the main thing that sets the V-MODA Crossfade LP2 apart from the other headsets on this list.
 While they are all great, and rather durable, the metal construction on these make them extremely rugged, and you won’t have to worry about them getting damaged from an extreme head-banging session.

 Inside here you get extremely large 50mm drivers.
 This will give you plenty of volume to crank out your favorite tunes.
 When you combine that with the extremely wide frequency response range, you get an extremely high performing set of headphones.